 People often say that opposites attract.
 Never has this been truer than for my husband and me.
-I am ISTJ and he is ENFP.
+According to the Meyers Briggs personality test, I am ISTJ and he is ENFP.
 Total opposites in every regard.

 OVERVIEW OF THE TWO PERSONALITY TYPES